cisco-ce/roomos.cisco.com/doc/Zoom/Zoom.md

-# Zoom for Cisco Rooms - Beta
+# Zoom for Cisco Rooms

 We are introducing an enhanced interoperability with Zoom.
 This enables users to join Zoom Meetings on their trusted Cisco devices with the familiar Zoom Meetings UI, delivering a seamless experience.